Christoph16478/iq/iq_java.md

 ----

-Q13).
-How you can change the tomcat server to any other Server in Spring Boot?
+**How you can change the tomcat server to any other Server in Spring Boot?**

 Ans:

 To Replace the embedded tomcat server in Spring Boot first we have to exclude the default server from the pom.xml.
 And to  add new server we will add the new dependency.